OscarGVelasco/ClusterFoldSimilarity/README.md

 # ClusterFoldSimilarity

-Calculate cluster similarity between clusters from different single cell datasets/batches/samples.
+Calculate similarities between cell-groups/clusters from any number of independent single-cell experiments, without data integration or batch correction.

 # Installation